 The project will last from 2021 till 2026 and is funded by the ‘Ministry Of Science, Research and the Arts Baden-Württemberg’ in the light of the Margarete-von-Wrangell Habilitationprogram; Link to University of Freiburg.

-The project will last from 2022 till 2027 and is funded by the ‘German Federal Ministry of Education and Research’, as part of a socio-ecological junior research group (BEATLE).
+The project will last from 2022 till 2027 and is funded by the ‘German Federal Ministry of Education and Research’, as part of a FONA socio-ecological junior research group (BEATLE).
 The project is realized in the PhD project of Viviana Alarcon-Segura.

 Faktencheck Artenvielfalt (fact-checking biodiversity)

 In the project “Faktencheck Artenvielfalt” (fact-checking biodiversity), part of the initiative of the German Federal Ministry of Education and Research to sustain biodiversity, we will assess and synthesize the current knowledge about declining diversity in different ecosystems in Germany.
 We will further identify drivers responsible for the decline and measures to halt and reverse the decline.
 Our aim is to provide a national assessment about biodiversity in Germany.The Chair Nature Conservation and Landscape Ecology at the University of Freiburg is responsible for the coordination of the chapter about biodiversity in agricultural landscapes.
 This work will directly follow up on the statement funded and published by the German Academy of Sciences, Leopoldina: “Biodiversity and Management of Agricultural Landscapes”.